LIS501/syllabi/ActionItems.md

 DEADLINE: &lt;2016-08-17 Wed&gt;

-### TODO Determine whether we are using e-reserves.
+### DONE Determine whether we are using e-reserves.
 If so, restore "through the UIUC Library's electronic reserves system (<https://reserves.library.illinois.edu/ares/>)" to md/CourseMaterials.md

 DEADLINE: &lt;2016-08-21 Mon&gt;